For Teams, What Matters More: Raw Talent or a History of Success Together?

 By the time the culture is identified and take root, everything falls into a natural momentum where team members will gravitate towards a state of ease, and this optimises performance so much that it will be what propels the business to the next level.
 It is a unique curve ball strategy where the deserving team members will benefit from, as the business keeps the best people who will grow the company well into the next phase.

-Raw talent matters more than a history of success together.
+After years of experience, I can testify that raw talent matters more than a history of success together.
 The combination of raw talent and how each talent subscribes to the philosophy of success matters.
 And when the company needs to pull the plug on people who may not work to the advantage of the team, short of waffling, let the better part of the team make their choice.
 Only the leader knows the strategy.